Draft

 An instance of Geometry is not restricted to two dimensions.

-A fine-grained classification of Geometry can use the Simple Features Vocabulary (TODO: add link) which extends the class Geometry with further types, such as Point, Polygon etc.
+A fine-grained classification of Geometry can use the Simple Feature Vocabulary which extends the class Geometry with further types, such as Point, Polygon etc.

 The Simple Features vocabulary allows for the definition of 3D variants of: